-How Does Kyrie Irving Trade Impact Celtics’ Chances Vs. Warriors, Cavs
+How Kyrie Irving Trade Impacts Celtics’ Chances Vs. Warriors And Cavs

 But it should be noted that the Cavs probably got better with this move, too.
 If IT is healthy, they received a pretty comparable point guard, plus they have Jae Crowder and his noted defense to go up against the Warriors, if they get to the NBA Finals.

-Cleveland faced quite the conundrum with Irving wanting out of Cleveland and LeBron James having the ability to opt out after the 2017-18 campaign.
-But if the Cavaliers only have James for one more year, they are trying to make the most of it.
-Plus, they now will have the potential No. 1 overall pick in the 2018 draft to rebuild if need be.
+The Cavs faced quite the conundrum with Irving wanting out of Cleveland and LeBron James having the ability to opt out after the 2017-18 campaign.
+But if the Cavs only have James for one more year, they are trying to make the most of it.
+Plus, they now will have the potential No. 1 pick in the 2018 draft to rebuild if need be.

-A potential Eastern Conference finals matchup between these two teams would be a sight to see, and while any team with James on it has to be the favorite (unless they are a super team like the Warriors), it’s hard to see Boston being overpowered in that hypothetical matchup like they were last season.
+A potential Eastern Conference finals matchup between these teams would be a sight to see, and while any roster with James on it has to be the favorite (unless it’s a super team like the Warriors), it’s hard to see the Celtics being overpowered in that hypothetical matchup like they were last season.

-And if doomsday still happens for the Cavs after this season, the Celtics instantly become the best team in the East with the best chance to dethrone the Dubs.
+And if doomsday still happens for the Cavs after this season, the Celtics instantly would become the best team in the East, with the best chance to dethrone the Dubs.

 Thumbnail photo via Ken Blaze/USA TODAY Sports Images